veeso-dev/blog.veeso.dev/blog/post-30/index-en.md

 The first time you've encountered async code you may have tried to execute it directly inside a sync function, but it didn't work, because the compiler told you that you must be inside an async function to use the `await` keyword.

-So what you did at that point was either wrapping everything in `tokio::main` or use `block_on` from the **futures** crate.
+So what you did at that point was either wrap everything in `tokio::main` or use `block_on` from the **futures** crate.

-Actually, though, we can see that executing an async in a non-async context, is quite simple actually.
+Actually, though, we can see that executing async code in a non-async context is quite simple.
 Let's implement our simple `DumbRuntime`:

 ```rust
 use std::pin::Pin;